Captain Marvel #1

 Still, the strategy of publishing it as a oneshot instead of extending the recently cancelled Marvel Super Heroes series, which would otherwise be a logical place for this sort of thing, was probably due to the trademark consideration.

-Coye wrote/co-wrote the Meteor Man adaptation and spin-off, and a short series called Kid 'n' Play, and he'll later co-write an issue of New Warriors.
-I can't find much else about him.
-As Scott33 notes in the comments "D. Coye" sounds like a pseudonym.
+Coye wrote/co-wrote the Meteor Man adaptation and spin-off, and a short series called Kid 'n' Play.
+He is also a co-creator of the character(s) Turbo; see New Warriors #73 for more on that.
+As Scott33 notes in the comments "D. Coye" sounds like a pseudonym, but he was a staffer at Marvel, working in art returns.

 Another piece of evidence for the theory that this was written much earlier is the use of the villain Skinhead, who was introduced the same month as the original oneshot and hadn't been seen since.
 Skinhead's story arc resolves in this story, which may be why he hadn't been seen since his original story.